 Stone Mills (Township)

-Tamworth is a small community in Stone Mills where we stopped for some more local honey.
-We got our goods at The Bee Spot as they sell raw, naturally-made honey that’s environmentally friendly.
+Tamworth is a small community in Stone Mills, where we stopped for more local honey.
+We get our goods at The Bee Spot as they sell raw, naturally-made honey that’s environmentally friendly.

 The Bee Spot